-Convent of St. Cajetan, Church of Our Lady of Divine Providence and the Arch of Adil Shah’s Palace
+- Convent of St. Cajetan, Church of Our Lady of Divine Providence and the Arch of Adil Shah’s Palace

-Old goa is best explored on foot or cycle.
-It is also a famous place for Wedding Photography shoots in Goa.
+Old Goa is best explored on foot or cycle.
+It is also a famous place for Wedding Photography shoots.

 Though a number of ancient temples in Goa often succumbed to repeated invasions or fell prey to lack of nonadministrative patronage, a handful of them survived turbulent times.
 They continue to attract devotees from around the country.
 Strange as it may sound, Goa is one of the prominent pilgrimage spots in India.

-Built in eighteenth century, Shantadurga temple is the most remarkable temples in Goa.
+Built in eighteenth century, Shantadurga temple is the most remarkable yet offbeat temples in Goa.
 With a tall Deepa Stambha, an elongated installation where oil lamps are lit, adorning the temple entrance, the Goan temples are distinct in form.
 The temple floor is made of stones from Kashmir.
 Few windows have Roman influence in the make.
 There is a golden palanquin installed inside.

 As of 2019, this temple is not open to foreigners.